AndreMaz/moleculer-prometheus-demo/README.md

            refresh_interval: 10s
    ```

 5. Create `targets.json` and specify the targets that Prometheus should track and scrap metrics from.
-[More info](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config)
+[More info](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config).
+Prometheus watches the `targets.json` file and will track any target that's present in `targets.json`.
+In this case, Prometheus will try to read from http://api:3030/metrics and http://greeter:3030/metrics

    **targets.json**